-185 Attorney Grievance Comm.
+202 Id.
+203 Attorney Grievance Comm.
 Of MD v.
 Barton, 110 A.3d 668 (Md.
 Ct.
 App.
 2015).

-work was performed in a way that insulated the practitioner from direct contact with lay clients and the courts, and the work was done under the supervision of a licensed Maryland lawyer.186
+In the Application of R.G.S., the Maryland Court of Appeals held that an lawyer that had performed significant legal work in Maryland, despite not being barred in Maryland, had not engaged in the unauthorized practice of law where the practitioner was barred in another state, the work was performed in a way that insulated the practitioner from direct contact with lay clients and the courts, and the work was done under the supervision of a licensed Maryland lawyer.204

-At LAWCLERK, contrary to Hallmon and Barton, it is the Attorney that meets with clients, establishes the fees for services, provides legal advice to all clients, and appears in court on behalf of those clients.
-Further, consistent with R.G.S., at LAWCLERK, the Lawclerk is insulated from any contact with the Attorney's client and the court and all services performed by the Lawclerk are performed at the direction of, and under the supervision of, the Attorney who remains solely responsible for the Lawclerk's work product.
+In LAWCLERK, contrary to Hallmon and Barton, it is the Hiring Attorney that meets with clients, establishes the fees for services, provides legal advice to all clients, and appears in court on behalf of those clients unless otherwise done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed.
+Further, consistent with R.G.S., in LAWCLERK, the Remote Associate is insulated from any contact with the Hiring Attorney's client and the court unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed and all services performed by the Remote Associate are performed at the direction of, and under the supervision of, the Hiring Attorney who remains solely responsible for the Remote Associate's work product.